Kirby Air Ride: Gameplay

 Kirby Air Ride is played primarily through use of a vehicle, many of which are taken from the previous Kirby games, such as the Warpstar.
 Players take control of Kirby or any of his multicolored counterparts to compete in races or other minigames.

 The simple controls are a defining feature of Kirby Air Ride.
 Unlike most racers, no input is necessary for the craft to move forward.
 Other than the use of the Control Stick to steer, the A button performs all the other actions in the game, including braking, charging up for a boost, sucking in nearby enemies and thereafter using the powers absorbed from them.
 Gliding is also a definitive feature of the game, as the player can control the crafts' altitude when they go airborne.

-Each of the three modes of the game has a "checklist" associated with it.
+Each of the three game modes has a "checklist" associated with it.
 These are 12x10 grids which contain 120 squares, all of which are initially blank.
 Each square has a hidden goal contained inside it, and certain goals also have unlockable content attached to them, such as alternate machines, new items and courses, new characters, and music tracks for the sound test.
 When a goal is completed, the squares fill to reveal completed goals.
 In practice, this system of discovering unknown goals is balanced out by several goals which are relatively easy to obtain, such as "finish a race three times" or "race on every course," and various other goals which only require the accrual of play time; these, in turn, make it easier to find out what other, more specific goals are, since each goal unlocked will open up the objective of the goals touching the goal completed.

 Kirby is the only playable character available from the start of the game, and the only one who can ride different machines and suck up enemies to copy their abilities.
 Multiple players are represented by different colors of Kirby.
-Meta Knight, Kirby's rival, is an unlockable character.
-He doesn't ride machines, but instead uses his wings to float above the ground.
+Meta Knight, Kirby's rival, is an unlockable character; instead of riding a vehicle he simply floats with his wings.
 He controls like a combination of Wing Kirby and Sword Kirby, as he uses sword attacks automatically when he approaches enemies or other players.
 Because he has high speed and acceleration in the game, he cannot charge.
 King Dedede is also unlockable.
 Controlling him is almost exactly like using the Wheelie Bike, except he can attack automatically with his hammer, similar to Meta Knight's attack.